CNC steel machining

 M2 high-speed steel: Used for manufacturing high-cutting-speed cutting tools.

-Surface finish for CNC machining parts
+Surface finish for tool steel parts

 Machined finish